"I'm considering switching my dog over to a vegan diet. Do I need to be worried about urinary stones?" - Luke T.

 During my 10+ years as a vet, I have seen in my practice at least 50 animals, about equally dogs and cats, with urinary bladder stones.
 None of them ate a vegan or vegetarian diet.
 (I only heard about vegan animals with stones from others, but have yet to see one in my own practice).
 Animals get bladder stones.
 It happens.
 Certain breeds are also particularly predisposed such as Shih Tzu's, Dalmations, Schnauzers and Bichon Frise's.
 Bladder stones are more common in female dogs, perhaps because they're more likely to have UTIs (the reason for this is a wider diameter urethra and thus easier access for ascending bacteria).

 Here's what I recommend to prevent bladder stone formation, especially in animals predisposed by breed or prior urinary issues:

 1) Increase water intake!
 Have fresh, clean water available at all times.
 Consider adding water to food.

 2) Purchase urine pH strips and test.
 Check the urinary pH weekly for the first 3 months, then at least monthly thereafter.
 You can purchase urine test strips online.
 Normal dogs typically have urine pH between 6-7 but can vary.

-3) If urine pH is consistently alkaline (2 or 3 consecutive readings over 7), see the vet for a full urinalysis and recommendations or add a bladder health supplement such as Uromaxx or Vetriscience UT Strength STAT to acidify the urine.
-I prefer the Uromaxx because it also contains glucosamine for bladder wall health, but you could add a glucosamine supplement to the other.
+3) If urine pH is consistently alkaline (2 or 3 consecutive readings over 7), see the vet for a full urinalysis and recommendations or add a bladder health supplement such as Vetriscience UT Strength STAT to acidify the urine.
+You can add a glucosamine supplement like this one for bladder wall health.